Dauphin County, Pennsylvania: Climate

 Most of the county by area has a humid continental climate (Dfa except for some Dfb in highlands.)
 The inclusion of temperature numbers for the past decade shows some lower-lying areas, including Harrisburg, to have a humid subtropical climate (Cfa.)
-The hardiness zone ranges from 6a to 7a.
+The hardiness zone is 7a except in some higher northern areas where it is 6b and a few very small areas along the river below the city including the airport where it is 7b.

 Demographics

 As of the 2010 census, the county was 72.7% White, 18.0% Black or African American, 0.2% Native American, 3.2% Asian, and 3.1% were two or more races.
 7.0% of the population were of Hispanic or Latino ancestry.